phntxx/dashboard/README.md

 ### Bookmarks

-To add an bookmark, append the following to bookmarks.json or simply edit one of the examples given.
+To add a bookmark, append the following to bookmarks.json or simply edit one of the examples given.

 ```
 {